Welding: Safety issues

+Depending on the type of material, welding varieties, and other factors, welding can produce over 100 dB(A) of noise.
+Above 85 dB(A), earplugs should be worn.
+Long-term or continuous exposure to higher decibels can lead to noise-induced hearing loss.
+Processes that produce vibrations sufficient to numb a welder's hands are automated because PPE cannot offer sufficient protection.

 Welders are often exposed to dangerous gases and particulate matter.
 Processes like flux-cored arc welding and shielded metal arc welding produce smoke containing particles of various types of oxides.
 The size of the particles in question tends to influence the toxicity of the fumes, with smaller particles presenting a greater danger.
-This is because smaller particles have the ability to cross the blood–brain barrier.
+This is because smaller particles can cross the blood–brain barrier.
 Fumes and gases, such as carbon dioxide, ozone, and fumes containing heavy metals, can be dangerous to welders lacking proper ventilation and training.
-Exposure to manganese welding fumes, for example, even at low levels (<0.2 mg/m3), may lead to neurological problems or to damage to the lungs, liver, kidneys, or central nervous system.
+Exposure to manganese welding fumes, for example, even at low levels (<0.2 mg/m3), may cause neurological problems or damage to the lungs, liver, kidneys, or central nervous system.
 Nano particles can become trapped in the alveolar macrophages of the lungs and induce pulmonary fibrosis.
 The use of compressed gases and flames in many welding processes poses an explosion and fire risk.
 Some common precautions include limiting the amount of oxygen in the air, and keeping combustible materials away from the workplace.